codacy/chart/docs/infrastructure/microk8s-quickstart.md

     microk8s.kubectl wait -n default --for=condition=Ready pod -l name=nginx-ingress-microk8s
     ```

-After runing these commands, we have ensured that dns, http, and nginx ingress are enabled and working properly inside the cluster.
+After these commands return successfully, we have ensured that dns, http, and nginx ingress are enabled and working properly inside the cluster.

 ## 5. Installing Codacy